 This void serves as the lowest pressure point in the ground and collects radon gas from the soil, rather than the gas being drawn into the property which ordinarily represents the lowest point of pressure.
 Pipework and an inline fan, normally installed on an outside wall of the building, exhaust radon continuously from the sump and discharge it safely into the atmosphere well away from the building.

 Radon is a radioactive gas that occurs naturally and is produced due to the decay of uranium in the ground.
 It is hazardous and long term exposure can lead to including lung cancer.

-All buildings contain some radon, however without conducting a specific test (link to test page) it is impossible to know whether any given property contains high levels.
+All buildings contain some radon, however, without conducting a specific test (link to test page) it is impossible to know whether any given property contains high levels.

-Public Health England advise that the risk depends on where you live as some areas are more prone than others due to the underlying geology.
+Public Health England advises that the risk depends on where you live as some areas are more prone than others due to the underlying geology.
 In addition, all properties with basements or cellars are considered to be at higher risk than those without.

 How Do I Know If My Home Has Radon?

 As mentioned earlier, every home in the UK contains some radon.
 It is a gas that escapes from the ground and is drawn into your home through the floor.
-There is also low levels of radon in the air outside, however this is diluted to a very low concentration once it leaves the ground.
+There is also low levels of radon in the air outside, however, this is diluted to a very low concentration once it leaves the ground.